ezagroba/mob-testing/mob-testing.md

 ### participants & setup

-<< Roles/tools in the mob @ez Take picture at a mob session in Jan >>
+<< Roles/tools in the mob @ez Take a picture at a mob session in Jan >>

 Notes:
-- enabling constraints
+- Elizabeth
 - rotate mouse and keyboard
 - four-minute rotations
 - describing roles: facilitator, driver, navigator, mobster
 - still mess up driver/navigator
+- enabling constraints
 - this stuff is hard, stick with it
 - the rules are there to create an environment in which something awesome is likely to happen

-- bullying for people who normally show up

 ===

 ### participants & setup

-<< Personalities in the mob @ez Take picture at a mob session in Jan >>
+<< Personalities in the mob @ez Take different picture at a mob session in Jan >>

 Notes:
+- Elizabeth
+- bullying for people who normally show up
 - describe personalities/skill levels
 - Joep, facilitator in our mob
- - amplify but not take away their force
- - call out missed contributions
-- actively listening to what they mean vs. what they say

 ===